bifurcationkit/BifurcationKitDocs.jl/docs/src/codim2Continuation.md

 ## Algorithmic details (Hopf)

 We recall that the unknowns are $(x,p,\omega)$.
-The jacobian of the Hopf functional to use for the Newton algorithm
+The jacobian of the Hopf functional to use for the Newton algorithm is

 $$\left[\begin{array}{ccc}
 \partial_{u}F & \partial_pF & 0 \\